STANDARDS OF PRACTICE & CODE OF ETHICS

 - Code of Ethics for Licensed Practical Nurses in Canada (effective June 3, 2013) – Articulates the values of the profession and the responsibilities that LPNs uphold and promote, and to which they are accountable.

-- Standards of Practice for Licensed Practical Nurses on Restricted Activities and Advanced Practice (effective February 1, 2020)
+- Standards of Practice for Licensed Practical Nurses on Restricted Activities, Advanced Practice and Supervision (effective March 31, 2023)

 - Reusable and Single-Use Medical Devices Standards (adopted from Alberta Health January 2020)

-- Standards of Practice on Boundary Violations: Protecting Patients from Sexual Abuse and Sexual Misconduct (effective March 19, 2019)
+- Standards of Practice on Boundary Violations: Protecting Patients from Sexual Abuse and Sexual Misconduct (in force May 31, 2023)

 - Decision-Making Standards for Nurses in the Supervision of Health Care Aides (updated June 2010)